mercy-michael/mercy-michael.github.io/about.md

 ### Why Design this page?

 I am designing this website on GitHub to apply for Machine Learning/Data Science in Tech Expert Academy.
-I hope my application for Machine Learning will be approved by TEA, that would be my utmost desire.
+I hope my application will be approved by TEA, that would be my utmost desire.

 ### My Motivation